skeyan/grind75/problems/flood-fill/notes.md

 - Three conditions before enqueuing a neighbor:
     - In bounds
     - Matches `originalColor`
     - Not already visited.
 This one is implicit: we don't use a manual visited set because we overwrite each pixel with `color` as soon as we process it.
 After that, that cell's value is `color`, so for any future check `image[i][j] === originalColor` is false and we never enqueue it again since it's no longer the same as the OG color and doesn't qualify to be part of the "flood" anymore.
-The grid itself acts as the visited marker - "filled" and "not originalColor" are the same thing.
+The grid itself acts as the visited marker -"filled" and "not originalColor" are the same thing.
 - Moving the color check into `isValid` filters bad neighbors before they enter the queue, so the dequeue-time check can be dropped and the loop body stays simple.
 - DFS (stack or recursion) is equivalent in time/space; BFS is a clear way to express “spread from start.”